 - Spread the remaining mixture onto the bottom of the prepared pan and press lightly.
 Use part of the remaining crumbs if necessary to form a uniform crust.

 - Drain the peaches.
 Add vanilla and stir, mixing well.
 Sprinkle the peaches with cornstarch stir again until incorporated.

 - Arrange peaches over the crust.

-- Drizzle any remaining liquid in the bowl over the peaches.
+- Drizzle any remaining cornstarch infused liquid over the peaches.

 - Sprinkle remaining oat mix over the peach layer.
 It’s OK if all the peaches are not covered.

 - Bake in preheated oven for 30 minutes or until the top begins to turn golden brown.